 New Orleans is always a great place for a getaway, especially during the upcoming Fourth Of July holiday.
 This year, it's so popular that Priceline.com said that the French Quarter is the most popular destination in the United States based on hotel bookings via their website.

-Why you ask?
-Let me tell you…
+Fourth Of July in New Orleans Why you ask?
+Let us tell you…

 There's always a lot to do in New Orleans, July Fourth is no exception.

 You can spend the day exploring the city, taking in its historic sites, musical sounds and staying cool with the refreshing, spirited drinks.